 This workshop is for lead workers and individuals who supervise season employees, students, temporaries, and staff.
 The primary focus is diagnosing conflict and utilizing strategies for managing conflict.
 Topics of discussion include managing difficult conversations, bullying in the workplace, and diagnosing conflict-related roles for supervisors.

 - Crucial Conversations - (16 hours - over 3 days) Do you ever hold back a differing opinion, hoping someone else will bring up the objection, but nobody does and your opinion goes unheard?
 Do you find yourself having to use strong debate tactics (using inflammatory language, speaking in absolutes, citing only supportive data, etc.) in order to win arguments at work?
 Or do you wonder how to deal with people who use these strong debate tactics?
 To learn how to deal with high-stakes conversations (where opinions vary and emotions run strong) using the skills of the world's best communicators, attend our next two-day Crucial Conversations Training.
-Classes now offered for the fall.
-Click here for the schedule.
+SIGN UP NOW for Crucial Conversations in 2017

 - Bullying and Incivility in the Workplace - (2-4 hours) Considerable attention has been paid in recent years to bullying and incivility in the workplace.
 Academia is not exempt from this problem; in fact, academia possess many attributes that make it more susceptible to the issue.
 Many college and university personnel find responding to alleged or actual bullying behaviors and extremely difficult challenge.
 This workshop will help participants recognize incivility and bullying, identify options to respond to it, and discuss strategies to promote a respectful, non-bullying workplace.
 View our latest presentation from our Bullying & Incivility Brownbag for more information.